 - Now try playing the 360-degree clip in the YouTube video app again.

-So with those fixes you should now be able to play those dazzling 360-degree videos in your browser or YouTube apps.
-You can also watch the clips with 360-degree video player software and apps covered in this Windows Report article.
+So, with those fixes, you should now be able to play those dazzling 360-degree videos in your browser or YouTube apps.
+You can also watch the clips with 360-degree video player software and apps covered in the article.